triton-inference-server/server/deploy/mlflow-triton-plugin/README.md

 models to MLFlow directly, and the MLFlow Triton plugin will prepare the model to the format expected by Triton.
-You may also log [`config.pbtxt`](](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_model_configuration.md)) as additonal artifact which Triton will be used to serve the model.
+You may also log [`config.pbtxt`](](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_model_configuration.md)) as additional artifact which Triton will be used to serve the model.
 Otherwise, the server should be run with auto-complete feature enabled (`--strict-model-config=false`) to generate the model configuration.